Project-Haystack/xeto/src/xeto/doc.xeto/TypeSystem.md

   - `sys::MultiRef`: parameterize the referent type
   - `sys::Query`: parameterize what the query returns

-When validating covariance the 'of' type maybe narrowed, but it may not be not widened.
+When validating covariance the 'of' type may be narrowed, but it may not be widened.
 For example the following is legal because we are narrowing the list's 'of' type  to be more constrained and honoring the supertype's
 contract: